TexZK/cbytesparse/README.rst

 Python implementation
 =====================

-This library provides a pure Python implementation, for maximum compatibility.

-Its implementation should be correct and robust, whilst trying to be as fast as common sense suggests.
-This means that the code should be reasonably optimized for general use, while still providing features that are less likely to be used, yet compatible with the existing Python API (e.g. ``bytearray`` or ``dict``).

-The Python implementation can also exploit the capabilities of its powerful ``int`` type, so that a virtually infinite addressing space can be used, even with negative addresses!

-Data chunks are stored as common mutable ``bytearray`` objects, whose size is limited by the Python engine (e.g. that of ``size_t``).

-More details can be found within ``cbytesparse._py``.
+This library is the Cython complement to the Python implementation provided by the ``bytesparse`` Python package.
+Please refer to its own documentation for more details.

 Cython implementation
 =====================

-The library also provides an experimental `Cython` implementation.
+The library provides an experimental `Cython` implementation.
 It tries to mimic the same algorithms of the Python implementation, while exploiting the speedup of compiled `C` code.